Hebden School Head Teachers

 Jane retired in 1914,when she was 65.
-She continued to live at High Dene until her death in 1929.
+She continued to live at High Dene until her death on 21st December 1929.
 The house was left to Violet who lived there until her death in 1973.
 George, Violet, and Jane Dawson were all interred in St. Peter's old churchyard where there is a family memorial.
 This also commemorates Lewis Dawson, Violet's brother, who died at the Battle of Loos in 1915.

 Gwendoline Hawkins (née Parker)